shabaj-ahmed/photo_album/README.md

 The photo album application was developed using a simple, modular design that reflects its limited scope and focused purpose: to make photo tagging and filtering straightforward and user-friendly.
 The system was not intended to be scaled or deployed in complex environments, so the emphasis was placed on clarity, maintainability, and ease of use.

 - **Object-Oriented Programming (OOP)**: Key components—such as image handling, metadata management, and user interface logic—were implemented as classes to improve separation of concerns and facilitate future updates.
-- **Basic Application of the Single Responsibility Principle**: Functions and classes were generally written to perform a single, clearly defined task, which helps keep the code understandable and easier to debug.
+- **Single Responsibility Principle**: Functions and classes were generally written to perform a single, clearly defined task, which helps keep the code understandable and easier to debug.
 - **Minimal External Dependencies**: Core functionality is implemented using standard Python libraries and PyQt6, making the application lightweight, portable, and easy to set up locally.
 - **Readability Over Optimisation**: Code was written with an emphasis on readability rather than performance or scalability, in line with the project’s aim to be easy to maintain and adapt by others.